|

 Why Slow Cook a Whole Chicken?

-After much experimentation, we have determined that slow cooking is by far our favorite method for cooking a whole chicken.
-Most recipes call for cooking it in the oven at a higher heat for a shorter amount of time.
-We have found that this often leaves the chicken much more dried out.
-Slow cooking leaves the chicken extremely moist and tender.
+We used to make a roast chicken recipe that called for cooking it in the oven at a higher heat for a shorter amount of time.
+This resulted in a chicken that was more dried out.
+Slow cooking leaves the cooked meat extremely moist and fall-off-the-bone tender.

-You can either slow cook a whole chicken in your oven or in a slow cooker.
+You can either slow cook a whole chicken in your oven or in a crock pot.
 When we purchased our AGA oven a few years ago, we switched to slow cooking chicken in the oven instead of the slow cooker.
-You can easily use the directions below to cook a whole chicken in your crock pot instead of an oven.
+You can easily use the directions below for a crockpot whole chicken recipe instead of cooking it in the oven.
 Just place it on low in your slow cooker and follow the rest of the directions as is.

 What To Do with All That Chicken?